-In your microscope, the diameter of the b mm.
-You cannot observe samples/objects right circle (field of view) for 10X objective is bigger than this size using this set of lenses.
+In your microscope, the diameter of the beam.
+You cannot observe samples/objects beam.
 1 mm = 1000 micrometer Therefore, diameter of the field of view is micrometers.
 Now look at your drawings of the pen/pencil li observed in Task 5, to estimate their size. nes observed in Task 3, and of the specimens Width of pen line Width of pencil line Size of specimen 1 particles Size of specimen 2